 If you do, I counsel you not to over-imbibe too liberally over lunch, as otherwise you will undoubtedly fall asleep during the performance.
 But then, what more delightful way to have a snooze could there be than in the comfortable seat of a theatre after enjoying a delicious lunch at The Savoy?

-London Hotels: Our Members can stay at The Savoy at advantageous and exclusive CountryClubuk rates for rooms and suites, and enjoy a complimentary bottle of wine in the room, a complimentary room upgrade (if available on arrival) and complimentary access to the Health Club.
+Our Members can stay at The Savoy at advantageous and exclusive CountryClubuk rates for rooms and suites, and enjoy a complimentary room upgrade (if available on arrival) and complimentary access to the Health Club.

 Our Club rates start at £309 per night for a Superior Queen Room (RR £825) and from £366 for two in a Deluxe King (RR £890).
 Other room and suite rates: Luxury King, CCUK £444 (RR £1,075), Junior Suite, CCUK £675 (RR £1,640), Other rooms, suites and rates on application.

 We believe these to be the very best like-for-like rate available anywhere.
-All rates given are for room only, plus VAT.
-For full English breakfast our Members pay £30 per head instead of the usual £35.
+All rates given are fully flexible, for room only, plus VAT.
+Full English breakfast is £30 for our Members instead of the usual £35.

-And when you lunch or dine at the Savoy’s stunning Art Deco restaurant Kaspar’s (the former River Restaurant) you and your guests will each receive a complimentary glass of Champagne worth some £19 per glass.
+And when you lunch or dine at the Savoy’s stunning Art Deco restaurant Kaspar’s you and your guests will each receive a complimentary glass of Champagne worth some £19 per glass.